wp-plugins/addsearch/readme.txt

 == Changelog ==

 = 1.1.1 =
-* Added information about a special free plan for Wordpress users
+*  Fix: Security update for XSS security flaw.

 = 1.1.0 =
 * Everything is build again from ground up